Rihay66/3Sisters-Documentation/Engine/Engine/src/Sprite Renderer.md

 ```
 ## Class Functions:
 #### static public: InitQuad([[Shader]]&, glm::uvec2)
-* used to initialize quad rendering and the pixel size of all quad objects
+* used to initialize quad rendering and the pixel size of all quad object
 * When calling this function again, it will give a warning that it has been already initialized
 ```cpp
 void func(){